akash-akya/vix/README.md

 Vix is Elixir extension for [vips](https://libvips.github.io/libvips/).

 Vix is a **NIF bindings** for libvips.
-It uses dirty IO scheduler to avoid blocking VM.
-Operation binding are  auto generated using GObject introspection, so documentation and bindings are up-to-date with the vips version installed.
+Operation binding are generated using GObject introspection, so documentation and bindings are up-to-date with the vips version installed.
+It uses dirty IO scheduler to avoid blocking schedulers.

 ### What is Vips